testfairy/command-line-uploader/README.md

 There are 3 shell scripts in this repository:

-* `testfairy-upload-ios.sh`
+* `testfairy-uploader.sh`
-  Will upload IPA files to TestFairy for distribution.
+  Will upload iOS IPA files or Android APK files to TestFairy for distribution.

-* `testfairy-upload-android.sh`
+* `testfairy-upload-android-no-sdk.sh`
-  Will upload APK files to TestFairy.
-Will sign the APK with your keystore and certificate.
+  Will upload APK files that do not include the TestFAiry SDK to TestFairy.
+The script Will sign the APK with your keystore and certificate.
+This is for adnaced users only.

-* `testfairy-upload-android-advanced.sh`
-  Same as above, but will use minimal bandwidth.
-Use for large files.

 When working with these shells scripts, notice that you will have to edit them and provide your **API KEY** and (optionally) other values such as testers groups to invite, metrics to record and other settings.